ctstone/ciqs-call-center-automation/core/md/Complete.md

 # Talking to your bot
 [Add the bot][6] to your Skype contacts list to start a conversation.
 You are a customer who is looking to place an order for bicycles and bicycle equipment.
 You are calling an interactive voice response (IVR) to find specific products, given a general description.

+> You can use any Skype client app to talk to your bot.
+Do not use the Skype for Business app.

 ## Product search
 You can order any products from the standard Adventure Works sample database inventory.
 For example:
 1. "Mountain bikes"
 1. "Bike wash"
 1. "Jersey"

+> Your first call to the bot may take several seconds to connect, but this should only affect the "cold start" scenario.
+If your first call does not connect (e.g. due to timeout), retry the call.
+Subsequent calls should connect almost immediately.

+The bot will use your speech input, and any detected intent and entities, to construct a search query for matching products.
+The bot will ask you clarifying questions if a product has multiple options or if your search returned multiple hits.

 ## Product search with attributes
 You can include specific product attributes in your request: